Do I have to pay back financial aid?

 How long will it take to receive my financial aid?

-The average processing time is eight to 10 weeks once all documents are submitted.
+The average processing time is three (3) to four (4) weeks once all documents are submitted.
 Processing could take longer if you apply for financial aid after the priority date.

 Can I get a loan without applying for financial aid?